altocodenl/acweb/blog/20200813-we-remember-by-association.md

 When I think “vacations with my wife” both “Las Vegas 2010” and “Japan 2019” come up, as with “vacations with my mom”.
 “Vacations with my aunts” only return “Las Vegas 2010” while “vacations with my in-laws” only return “Japan 2019”.

-If I think “where did we go on vacation in 2010?” that’s “Las Vegas 2010”.
+If I think “where did we go on vacation in 2010?” that’s “Las Vegas”.
 When I ask myself questions or think about specific people, places or situations; certain memories come back.

 Some of those memories are unique, such as “vacations with my in-laws”; but some have more than one, like “vacations with my wife”.